Punktum-dk/epp-service-specification/README.md

 This command does not support the feature of providing a predefined contact-id.
 The contact-id has to be specified as `auto` and the contact-id is assigned by DK Hostmaster.
 See also information on the [create contact](#create-contact) command.

+TODO find out how this works

 Due to a limitation in the AAA system implemented by DK Hostmaster, it is currently not possible to see contact objects using [info contact](#info-contact), if these are not registrants.
-This is regarded as a temporarily limitation, which will be fixed at some point in the future.
-The recommendation is to use check contact for now.
+This is regarded as a temporarily limitation, which will be addressed at some point in the future.
+The recommendation is to use [check contact](#check-contact).

 <a id="host-update"></a>
 ### Host Update

 This command does not support the setting and removal of status using the XML element: `host:status`.
 The status is assigned by DK Hostmaster.
-See also information on the update host command.
+See also information on the [update host](#update-host) command.

 <a id="domain-update"></a>
 ### Domain Update